steviekong/lockD/README.md

 I'm using [The Git Parable](https://tom.preston-werner.com/2009/05/19/the-git-parable.htm) as inspiration.

+Also using this as an opportunity to learn rust.

-My Hope is to build the following features
+My Hope is to build the following features:

 - Snapshots
 - Tagging